KunalAnand7222/secure-fintech-ci-cd/README.md

-Secure Fintech CI/CD Pipeline
+# Secure Fintech CI/CD Pipeline

-A production-ready DevSecOps CI/CD pipeline for a fintech-style backend application.
-This project automates testing, container builds, security scanning, and deployment using modern DevOps best practices.
+A production-ready **DevSecOps CI/CD pipeline** for a fintech-style backend application.
+This project automates **testing, Docker image builds, security scanning, and deployment** using modern DevOps best practices.

+---

-Overview
+## 🚀 Overview

 This repository demonstrates a secure and reliable CI/CD workflow suitable for fintech environments.
-Every push to the main branch triggers automated checks to ensure code quality, container security, and deployment readiness.
+Every push to the `main` branch triggers automated checks to ensure **code quality, container security, and deployment readiness**.

+---

-🧱 Architecture
+## 🧱 Architecture
 Developer
    ↓
 GitHub Repository